 Learn Before

-In this probabilistic perspective, we view the embeddings zu,uVz_{u}, \forall u \in V for each node as latent variables that we attempt to infer.
-Assume that we observe the graph structure and the input node features X, and the goal is to infer the underlying latent variables hat can explain this observed data.
-Then the message passing operation that underlies GNNs can be viewed as a neural network analogue of certain message passing algorithms that are commonly used for variational inference to infer distributions over latent variables.
+Graph Neural Networks (GNNs) can be theoretically motivated by their connections to variational inference in probabilistic graphical models (PGMs).
+From this probabilistic perspective, the embeddings for each node are viewed as latent variables to be inferred.
+Assuming the graph structure and the input node features are observed, the goal is to infer the underlying latent variables that can explain this observed data.
+Consequently, the message passing operations underlying GNNs can be viewed as a neural network analogue of message passing algorithms commonly used for variational inference to infer distributions over these latent variables.

 0